csdhackathon/IdentifyAddressDemo/README.md

 ### Prerequisite:

-Enter API_KEY and SECRET in the placeholder in Activity files to make it run.
+Enter API_KEY and SECRET in the placeholder in build.gradle and build the app to make it run.